gitKrystan/2025-emberfest/slides.md

 <div class="text-lcars-blue font-size-xs mt-30 max-w-md">
 Special Thanks:<br />
 AuditBoard, Chris Thoburn, Julia Donaldson, Natasha Wolfe<br />
+My mom, who's seen this talk four times and understood it all<br />
-(and my husband for watching the kids)
+(and my husband for watching the kids every day for the last month)

 </div>